-- (a) Beginning in calendar year 2005 the personal income tax rate was reduced by 21% (4.2% per year over five years). - (b) Reflects a sales and use tax rate of 6.0% in Fiscal Years 2004 and 2005, and 5.5% in Fiscal Years 2006 and thereafter. - (c) Beginning in calendar year 2006, the State corporate franchise tax rate is being phased out at a rate of 20% per year over five years. - (d) See TAX LEVELS AND TAX BASES for a discussion of the commercial activity tax on gross receipts from doing business in Ohio commenced in Fiscal Year 2006 at the initial rate of 0.06% and increased each year until reaching a rate of 0.26% in Fiscal Year 2010. - (e) Includes the kilowatt-hour excise tax imposed beginning in Fiscal Year 2001.
-Beginning in Fiscal Year 2005, local telephone service companies were moved out of the public utility tax and included under the corporate franchise and sales and use tax categories. - (f) Includes fines and penalties, rental receipts, refunds and certain intrastate transfers. - (g) Mainly subsidies to local school districts. - (h) Mainly subsidies to colleges and universities.
-Higher education institutions maintain their own discrete funds and accounts. - (i) State reimbursements to taxing subdivisions for the 12.5% property tax rollback granted to homeowners of real property (10% for commercial and industrial property until 2006), for partial real property tax exemptions for the elderly and handicapped (expanded commencing in July 2007), and for revenue reductions resulting from phase-out of local taxes on tangible personal property.
-This program's cost to the State is determined by total property taxes levied on the local level. - (j) In Fiscal Years 2005 through 2007, includes debt service on general obligations, lease-rental obligations and certain other State obligations paid from the GRF.
-Beginning in Fiscal Year 2008, includes only debt service on general obligations with debt service on other obligations reflected in the applicable program area. - (k) Includes transfers in all fiscal years from the School District Property Tax Replacement Fund and from liquor profits; in Fiscal Year 2005, \$316.8 million from federal fiscal relief monies; in Fiscal Year 2008 \$95.8 million from interest earnings on tobacco securitization proceeds; and in Fiscal Year 2009 \$176.2 million from interest earnings on tobacco securitization proceeds and \$1.01 billion from the BSF. - (1) Fiscal Year 2006 transfers include \$60 million to the Public Assistance Reconciliation Fund (i.e., TANF), \$50 million to the Public School Building Fund, \$40 million to the Disaster Services Fund; and to the BSF, \$435.9 million in Fiscal Year 2006 and \$395.6 million in Fiscal Year 2007.
+- (a) Beginning in calendar year 2005 the personal income tax rate was reduced by 21% (4.2% per year over five years, with the last reduction delayed from tax year 2009 to tax year 2011 as described in FISCAL MATTERS Recent and Current Finances Current Biennium). - (b) Reflects a sales and use tax rate of 5.5%. - (c) Beginning in calendar year 2006, except for financial institutions, the corporate franchise tax rate was phased out 20% per year over five years. - (d) See TAX LEVELS AND TAX BASES for a discussion of the commercial activity tax (CAT) on gross receipts from doing business in Ohio commenced in Fiscal Year 2006 at the initial rate of 0.06% and increased each year until reaching a rate of 0.26% in Fiscal Year 2010.
+CAT receipts were only deposited in the GRF in Fiscal Year 2006 and are directed first and primarily to make compensating payments to school districts and other local taxing units in connection with the phase-out of the tangible personal property tax in 2006 through 2009. - (e) Includes fines and penalties, rental receipts, refunds and certain intrastate transfers including in Fiscal Year 2010 \$250.0 million from the Unclaimed Property Trust Fund. - (f) Mainly subsidies to local school districts for primary and secondary education and to colleges and universities for higher education. - (g) State reimbursements to taxing subdivisions for the 12.5% property tax rollback granted to homeowners of real property (10% for commercial and industrial property until 2006), for partial real property homestead tax exemptions for the elderly and handicapped (expanded commencing in July 2007), and for revenue reductions resulting from phase-out of local taxes on tangible personal property. - (h) In Fiscal Years 2006 and 2007, includes debt service on general obligations, lease-rental obligations and certain other State obligations paid from the GRF.
+Beginning in Fiscal Year 2008, includes only debt service on general obligations with debt service on other obligations reflected in the applicable program area.
+Reflects the restructuring of certain GRF debt service payments into later biennia resulting in net savings of \$52.8 million in Fiscal Year 2009 and \$416.8 million in Fiscal Year 2010 (see FISCAL MATTERS Recent and Current Finances Current Biennium). - (i) Includes transfers in all fiscal years from the School District Property Tax Replacement Fund and from liquor profits; in Fiscal Years 2008 through 2010 interest earnings on tobacco securitization proceeds totaling \$95.8 million, \$176.2 million and \$61.7 million, respectively; and in Fiscal Year 2009 \$1.01 billion from the BSF. - (j) Fiscal Year 2006 transfers include \$60 million to the Public Assistance Reconciliation Fund (i.e., TANF), \$50 million to the Public School Building Fund, \$40 million to the Disaster Services Fund; and to the BSF, \$435.9 million in Fiscal Year 2006 and \$395.6 million in Fiscal Year 2007.